Skip to main content

 Daniel Martin/Screenshot

-If the only info you have is your password but can’t access the phone or email you created the account with, submit the account recovery form.
-Enter your email, phone number, and Skype name, along with an additional email you can be reached at.
+If you don’t remember your password and can’t access the phone or email you created the account with, submit the account recovery form.
+Enter your email, phone number, or Skype name, along with an additional email you can be reached at.
 Note that once you submit the form, it may take up to 24 hours to check your info.
 Your request’s approval or denial will be sent to the additional email address you provided.

 Forgot password